California, Nevada pounded by floods, mudslides

 The newspaper said the mudslide happened at the Donner Summit, northwest of Lake Tahoe in the Sierra Nevada mountains.

-Further south, the weekend storm toppled the historic Pioneer Cabin Tree, an enormous redwood that people can drive through in Calaveras Big Tree State Park.
+Further south, the weekend storm toppled the historic Pioneer Cabin Tree, an enormous sequoia that people can drive through in Calaveras Big Tree State Park.

 "The Pioneer Cabin tree has fallen!
 This iconic and still living tree - the tunnel tree - enchanted many visitors.
 The storm was just too much for it," the Calaveras Big Trees Association said Sunday in a Facebook post.